Programs & Resource Archive

 Choose MyPlate Campaign– Sponsored by the United States Department of Agriculture, provides links to dietary guidelines, healthy eating on a budget, and sample menus and recipes.
 It also provides a SuperTracker link that helps you plan, analyze, and track your diet and physical activity.

-Why Fruits and Vegetables?– From the Tennessee Department of Health, provides a chart of nutrients and their benefits, and fruit and vegetable sources for each.
+Fruits and Veggies – More Matters – From the Tennessee Department of Health, provides a chart of nutrients and their benefits, and fruit and vegetable sources for each.
 A 9-page color handout is also free to download.

 HealthyDining Finder– By the CDC, National Restaurant Association and other partners, offers a restaurant search features that lets you search for dietician-approved menu items, emphasizing lean proteins, fruits, vegetables, whole grains and unsaturated fats and meet calorie, fat and saturated fat criteria